-Clinical trials for several individual supplements have shown benefit for treatment of cystic fibrosis, including N-acetyl cysteine (NAC),1 the amino acid taurine,2,3 and mineral supplementation with magnesium.4,5 By combining multiple supplements with a demonstrated health benefit, compliance for all is easier to maintain and cost is lower.
-Sharktank Research Foundation, a cystic fibrosis parent/patient nonprofit organization, sponsored the development of TauriNAC with the goal of keeping the cystic fibrosis community healthier.
-TauriNAC is specifically formulated for patients with inflammatory or obstructive lung disease, including cystic fibrosis, asthma, bronchiectasis, bronchitis and chronic obstructive pulmonary disease (COPD), and primary ciliary dyskinesia (PCD).
+Clinical trials for several individual supplements have shown benefit, including N-acetyl cysteine (NAC),1 the amino acid taurine,2,3 and mineral supplementation with magnesium.4,5 By combining multiple supplements with a demonstrated health benefit, compliance for all is easier to maintain and cost is lower.
+Sharktank Research Foundation, a cystic fibrosis parent/patient nonprofit organization, sponsored the development of TauriNAC with the goal of keeping people healthier.

 Because NAC is a thiol-containing (sulfur) compound that rapidly breaks down when exposed to air, TauriNAC is packaged as a powdered drink mix in individual air-tight foil packets.
 By combining TauriNAC with vitamin C and citric acid, which are both natural preservatives, the tendency for NAC to produce a sulfur smell and taste is further reduced.
 For small children, half the packaged amount or less may be used with the remainder saved for later use.
 The suggested amount of NAC is 50mg/Kg, however higher amounts may help some patients.
 The sulfur smell and taste of NAC are not harmful, however this does represent some loss of effectiveness.
 For this reason, use of individually air-tight packaged NAC is recommended.
 Individually packaged NAC supplements are typically fizzy drinks, as is TauriNAC.
 When dissolving TauriNAC in a beverage, ensure that plenty of room in a glass or bottle remains to avoid bubbling over.